acorn-io/runtime/docs/docs/30-installation/01-installing.md

 **Rancher Desktop** comes with a working ingress controller, service loadbalancer solution, and storage class by default.
 No additional configuration is necessary.

 **Docker Desktop** comes with a storage class and service loadbalancer solution, but not an ingress.
-If you're using Docker Desktop and don't have one installed, Acorn will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) for you.
+If you're using Docker Desktop and don't have one installed, Acorn will install the [Traefik v2 Ingress Controller](https://doc.traefik.io/traefik/v2.8/providers/kubernetes-ingress/) for you.

 **Minikube** comes with a default storage class, but requires that you [enable ingress explicitly](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#enable-the-ingress-controller) with the following command: